 Work-related stress is one of the most reported causes of occupational ill health in Great Britain.
-In 2022-2023 work-related stress, depression or anxiety accounted for 49% of all new and long-standing work-related ill health and 17.1 million working days lost.4
+In 2023-2024 work-related stress, depression or anxiety accounted for 46% of all new and long-standing work-related ill health.

 Work-related stress can be understood as a harmful reaction that people experience to undue pressures and demands placed on them at work.